GIScience/hot-tm-critical-numbers/blog-post.md

-# Introducing the Critical Numbers Project for the HOT Tasking Manager
+# Introducing the Critical Numbers Tool for the HOT Tasking Manager

 We would like to introduce our new little analysis tool ["Critical Numbers"](https://disastertools.heigit.org/critical_numbers/) for projects of the HOT Tasking Manager.
 The Critical Numbers webapp is an easy way to visualize how much of a project is mapped and validated - results are provided in percent as a simple bar chart.
 Data can also be downloaded as GeoJSON for further processing in QGIS or other applications.
 It retrieves this data from the [HOT-Tasking-Manager API](https://tasks.hotosm.org/api-docs).